Interviews

 Accents as a “Superpower”

-“I didn’t want to draw attention to the fact that I’m not American during the audition,” she explains.
-“But switching once I was done… they would usually be quite impressed.”
+“I didn’t want to draw attention to the fact that I’m not American during my auditions,” she explains.
+“But switching once I was done… they would often be quite impressed.”

 She notes that the South African English accent is still finding its “common acceptance” in Hollywood, unlike the “beloved” British accent.
 However, the physical act of switching accents changes more than just sound; it changes posture.
 “The South African accent is spoken with a tighter jaw and the sound is placed quite forward in the mouth, creating a more reserved energy.
 Whereas the American accent is spoken with a loose jaw and raised soft palate, which feels fuller and rounder, allowing the actor to energetically take up more room.”